rodionmaulenov/ProtonMailGenerator/README.md

 It is used to generate a protonmail mail for you which you can fully access

-Firefox as standard browser is recommended but not must have.
+FireFox as standard browser is recommended but not must have.
 For chrome in scripts generator.py change snippet of code, description will be below